Amann & Söhne

-Amann & Söhne (AMANN) Is German manufacturer of industrial sewing threads and embroidery yarns, headquartered in Bönnigheim that operates factories in a number of countries and provides products worldwide.
+Amann & Söhne (AMANN) is a German manufacturer of industrial sewing threads and embroidery yarns, headquartered in Bönnigheim that operates factories in a number of countries and provides products worldwide.

 As of 2010, AMANN was the market leader in the industrial sector in Germany and internationally, AMANN was among the world's three largest producers.
 In 2025, the company had a turnover of approximately 230 million euros and employed 2,700 people.
-The daily production output amounts to approx. 1 million kilometers of thread.
+The daily production output amounts to approximately 1 million kilometers of thread.